Five Eyes: Competition with China (since 2018)

 In late April 2021, the Global Times reported that China's Ministry of State Security will monitor employees of companies and organisations considered to be at risk of foreign infiltration while they travel to the Five Eyes countries.
 These employees will be required to report their travel destinations, agendas, and meetings with foreign personnel to Chinese authorities.
 Other security measures include undergoing "pre-departure spying education", and using different electronic devices while at home and while abroad.

 In mid-December 2021, the United States Secretary of State, the Foreign Ministers of Australia, Canada, and New Zealand, and the UK Foreign Secretary issued a joint statement criticising the exclusion of opposition candidates by Hong Kong national security law and urging China to respect human rights and freedoms in Hong Kong in accordance with the Sino-British Joint Declaration.
 In response, the Chinese Government claimed the Hong Kong elections were fair and criticised the Five Eyes for interfering in Hong Kong's domestic affairs.
+In June 2026, the Five Eyes issued a joint statement warning about Chinese espionage over online job platforms.